simonkrenger/oracle-install-scripts/README.md

 ORACLE_MEMORY_SIZE | Size of the shared memory pool (shmfs)

 ### mkoradb.sh
-This script allows you to create a new Oracle 12c database on a server where the Oracle software was already installed.
+This script allows you to create a new Oracle 12c database or Oracle 11g database on a server where the Oracle software was already installed.
 The script will create the necessary folders (according to OFA), prepare all necessary files for database configuration and will then create a new database.
 Execute this script as the `oracle` user.
 There are a few variables that you can tweak:

 Variable | Description
 --- | ---